ericmjl/llamabot/docs/index.md

 Llamabot comes with CLI demos of what can be built with it and a bit of supporting code.

+Here is one where I expose a chatbot directly at the command line using `llamabot chat`:

+<script async id="asciicast-594332" src="https://asciinema.org/a/594332.js"></script>

-Here is one where Llamabot is used as part of the backend of a CLI app to chat with one's Zotero library.
+And here is another one where `llamabot` is used as part of the backend of a CLI app to chat with one's Zotero library using `llamabot zotero chat`:

 <script async id="asciicast-594326" src="https://asciinema.org/a/594326.js"></script>

+And finally, here is one where I use `llamabot`'s `SimpleBot` to create a bot that automatically writes commit messages for me.

 ## Contributing